altocodenl/tagaway/readme.md

       - stop new ones
       - save progress on what's already done

-- race condition hashes not being deleted on enoent
-- Fix ENOENT error with webps.

-- flv uploaded from client
+- Check/fix (and add test case) for multiframe webp.

 - process to review formats
 - process to review invalid pivs

 - server
    - quick
+      - Add mpg & flv support.
-      - 403 on favicon.ico no report
+      - ac;log: 403 on favicon.ico no report
-      - Fix "response.connection.writable passed to cicek.file should be equal to true but instead is false",
+      - Fix "response.connection.writable passed to cicek.file should be equal to true but instead is false" on all deployments.
    - See if there's a way to detect whatsapp videos that look the same but are slightly different.
    - Exclude WA from hour in parse date
    - Get prod mirror.